hadronjs/hadron/README.md

 ----

-*Hadron* is a **minimalist, extensible publishing/blogging platform** written in Node.js, best enjoyed by a Node.js developer :).
+*Hadron* is a **minimalist, hackable publishing/blogging platform** written in Node.js, best enjoyed by a Node.js developer :).

 Hadron gives you the foundation to build **your very own** blog, thanks to its composable architecture.